-- Avoid overreacting to every up and down in the data, which helps not frustrate people and waste time
+- Avoid overreacting to every up and down in the data, which reduces frustration and saves time

-- Know how to detect meaningful signals from noise in the data
+- Know how to detect meaningful signals in the noise in the data

 - Understand when it's appropriate to ask "what happened yesterday?" and when to ask "how do we improve the system?